The Purpose of Education

 The Role of the Teacher

-A teacher should be an approachable parent like figure that provides appropriate levels of care, challenge, and discipline to ensure the growth of each student.
-In this role, a teacher should provide authoritative guidance that helps students along in their journey.
-Teachers must work to get to know and form connections with students, and to bridge the gap with parents and other stakeholders in a student’s life.
+A teacher should be a compassionate leader who provides appropriate levels of care, challenge, and discipline to ensure the growth of each student.
+In this role, a teacher should provide authoritative guidance, and invest in the development of the skills and character students will need to succeed.
+Teachers must work to get to know and build connections with students, and bridge the gap with parents and other stakeholders in a student’s life.
 A teacher should also build a cohesive and efficient culture.
-This involves creating a well regulated environment, providing security where students can learn in peace and make positive connections with others.
-A teacher should continue building this culture by modeling mature communication, and problem-solving skills.
-Each lesson should seek to meet students where they are with enjoyable experiences that bring lessons into their own world, explore the details of the how and why of things, and engage students in meaningful discussion.
+This involves forming a well regulated environment, and providing security where students can learn in peace and make positive connections with others.
+A teacher should seek to create meaningful lessons that engage students in exploring the intricacies of content, supported by feedback that helps keep everyone on the right track.